Euridice (Caccini): Rivalry with Jacobo Peri

-Jacopo Peri’s Euridice was used for entertainment for King Henry IV’s wedding.
-Giulio Caccini wanted the same for his operas so he wrote the exact opera, but with more melismas and longer.
+Jacopo Peri’s Euridice was used for entertainment at the wedding King Henry IV of France.
+Giulio Caccini wanted the same for his operas, so he wrote the exact opera, but with more melismas and longer.
 Caccini rushed to have his opera printed first so that by the time Peri’s opera came out, he refused to let his students go to see Peri’s version.
 In addition, according to Peri, Caccini had forced singers to sing in his production so that they would be unable to perform in Peri’s.
 Caccini and Peri both were thought of as difficult and arrogant and overall hard to work with.

 Composition

+Giulio Caccini had a significant part in founding the genre of opera and the transition of musical style in the Baroque period.
+Caccini developed the style of single melodic lines with simple chord accompaniment.
+He also created a style of singing that imitated speech; recitative.
+Caccini sought a direct and emotional expression, and gave more freedom to the interpreter rather than giving them exact instruction.
+He simplified the polyphony and innovated with using basso continuo as a harmonic base for singing.
+All of Caccini's musical ideas can be heard and found clearly within Euridice.

+Libretto

 The texts from both operas are exactly the same, they just follow different rhythms and different melody lines.
 Both composers use dotted sixteenth notes in melismatic sections, eighth notes for momentum, and in cadences, a lot of the time, the intentions are the same i.e., stressing “...manti” (2, Caccini) and (3, Peri).
 Caccini really drags out the sections.